Skip to content

 Network Segmentation Is Now a Regulatory Expectation

-Our healthcare security specialists will evaluate your HIPAA safeguards, identify gaps in your Security Risk Analysis, and deliver a prioritized remediation roadmap — at no cost.
+Our HIPAA compliance experts will evaluate your current security posture, identify gaps in your Security Risk Analysis, and deliver a prioritized remediation roadmap — at no cost to your organization.

 Frequently Asked Questions

-The HIPAA Security Rule organizes its requirements into three categories: (1) Administrative Safeguards (§164.308) — policies, procedures, workforce training programs, and risk management activities; (2) Physical Safeguards (§164.310) — controls over physical access to facilities and devices where ePHI is stored or accessed; and (3) Technical Safeguards (§164.312) — technology-based controls including access controls, audit logging, data integrity mechanisms, and transmission encryption.
-Each category contains both required specifications that are mandatory and addressable specifications where organizations must implement the standard or document an equivalent alternative.
+The HIPAA Security Rule organizes requirements into three safeguard categories: Administrative Safeguards (§164.308) covering policies, procedures, and workforce training; Physical Safeguards (§164.310) addressing facility access and workstation controls; and Technical Safeguards (§164.312) requiring access controls, audit logging, integrity protection, and transmission security.
+Each category contains required and addressable implementation specifications that organizations must either implement or document reasonable alternatives.

 Share